apnadkarni/blt/doc/graph.rst

   The following options are specific to window markers:

-  **-anchor**  *anchor*
+  **-anchor**  *anchorName*
-    *Anchor* tells how to position the marker relative its positioning point.
-For example, if *anchor* is "center" then the marker is centered on the point; if *anchor* is "n" then the marker will be displayed such that the top center point of the rectangular region occupied by the widget will be at the positioning point.
+    *AnchorName* tells how to position the marker relative its positioning point.
+For example, if *anchorName* is "center" then the marker is centered on the point; if *anchorName* is "n" then the marker will be displayed such that the top center point of the rectangular region occupied by the widget will be at the positioning point.
 This option defaults to "center".